 You may not use our service for any unlawful purposes or in furtherance of illegal activities.
 International users agree to comply with all local laws regarding online conduct and acceptable content.

-In addition, you may not use graphic content (such as media containing pornography, excessive violence, or medical procedures) in your profile image, header image, or background image.
+In addition, you may not feature graphic content (such as media containing pornography or excessive violence) in live video, or in your profile image or header image.

 If you see media you think may be in violation of our policy, see this article for information about how to report it.